Shumard Red Oak

 INSIGHT: Red oaks are magnificent and graceful trees.
 They have always been one of my favorites but they are the subject of a large, confusing tree problem.
 Buying the right plant is not always easy.
 There are 3 red oaks that are very similar and will all work in the alkaline soils, Quercus shumardii, Quercus texana and Quercus gravesii is the Chisos oak.
 Benny Simpson in his book A Field Guide to Texas Trees explains the difference in them best by saying that the Chisos oak grows primarily west of the Pecos, Texas red oak grows west and north of the Balcones Escarpment and the White Rock Escarpment just west of Dallas and the shumard oak simply grows east of that line.

-Pin oak and crossbreeds of other trees such as southern red oak (Quercus falcatnta) and northern red oak (Quercus rubra) cross breed readily with red oaks.
+Pin oak and crossbreeds of other trees such as southern red oak (Quercus falcatta) and northern red oak (Quercus rubra) cross breed readily with red oaks.
 If trees not adapted in Texas dominate the blood of the offspring, these trees when growing in alkaline soil, will be sickly with nutrient deficiencies, appear chlorotic and eventually die.
 The northern red oak doesn’t do very well anywhere in Texas.
 The southern red oak grows very well over in the deep east Texas acid sandy soils and the same goes for pin oak.

 Some folks still recommend wrapping tree trunks with paper, gauze or other materials to allegedly protect the trees from various problems from sunburn to insect attack.
 Borers are warned about often.
 Wrapping tree trunks not only doesn’t help the tree, it actually encourages weak bark, disease and insect attack and of course wastes your money.
 See the front of the book for the proper planting instructions which apply for all trees but especially for red oaks.

-Question: We planted a 5-gallon Shumard red oak about four years ago.
+QUESTION: We planted a 5-gallon Shumard red oak about four years ago.
 It has grown very well without any problems.
 Recently, I noticed that the bark has been chipped away nearly all the way around the bottom of the tree.
 Upon inspection, I see that there are several joints where the bark is gone.
 What is happening to our tree and what should I do?

-Answer: It looks like animal damage, which can cause severe injury to trees or shrubs.
+ANSWER: It looks like animal damage, which can cause severe injury to trees or shrubs.
 If the damage is all the way around the trunk, the chances are the tree will not survive.
-Apply the Tree Trung Goop to the wound and to burlap wrapped around the wound.
+Apply the Tree Trunk Goop to the wound and to burlap wrapped around the wound.
 To prevent this problem in the future, increase the health of the soil and the tree by following an organic gardening program.
 A photo you sent indicates that this tree is planted at least 6 inches too deep.
 Its root flare should be exposed, and any circling and girdling roots should be removed.